 To start with, there are the core competencies for Tobacco Treatment Specialists, developed jointly by ATTUD with another organization called the Center for Tobacco Treatment Research & Training.

-The Specialist needs to know a lot about pharmacotherapy, which means using prescription drugs to help smokers quit.
+The Specialist needs to know a lot about pharmacotherapy, which means using prescription drugs and nicotine products.
 There’s also the requirement to ‘Communicate the symptoms, duration, incidence and magnitude of nicotine withdrawal.’
 How cheery!

 Collaboratively develop a treatment plan that uses evidence-based strategies to assist the client in moving toward a quit attempt, and/or continued abstinence from tobacco.